21isenough/LightningATM/README.md

 A physical coin exchanged into bitcoin and send to your lightning wallet in seconds.
 Use this project to educate your family and friends or guests at your bitcoin meetup - a convenient and easy on-boarding process for people that are new to bitcoin.

+A comprehensive guide on how to setup the LightningATM will follow here - please stay tuned.
+Meanwhile just just send me messages and ask questions via Twitter (@21iseough).

 ![alt text](https://github.com/21isenough/LightningATM/blob/master/resources/startup_screen.jpg)

 ### Parts list